-- o The credit documentation must show the subject address as the borrower's mailing address. - The hazard insurance policy must show that the mailing address and subject property address are the same.
+- The credit documentation must show the subject address as the borrower's mailing address. - The hazard insurance policy must show that the mailing address and subject property address are the same.
 If the borrower uses a P.O.
-Box, occupancy must be supported through other documents (i.e. appraisal, tax certification, asset or income documentation) - The appraisal must indicate that the borrower occupies the property.
+Box, occupancy must be supported through other documents (i.e. appraisal, tax certification, asset or income documentation)

-Delegated Clients: Lender and Underwriters must be Fully Approved by HUD to offer this product
+Delegated Clients: Lender and Underwriters must be Fully Approved by HUD to offer this product o The appraisal must indicate that the borrower occupies the property.